Q: Can I use other pens with Spirograph?

 Q: Where can I get another Fashion Plates or Action Plates rubbing tool?

-A: If you would like to purchase a replacement rubbing tool (with crayon), please click here.
+A: If you would like to purchase a replacement rubbing tool (with crayon), please visit our online store!

 Q: Where can I get more Fashion Plates paper?